Elementor Canvas vs Full-Width Page Layout: Differences & When to Use?

 You may ask, Kuldeep, what's the reason for doing that?

-Well because on such conversion pages, I would like people to take the action & not navigate my site & see what other pages I’ve & how well they are designed 😅.
+Well because on such conversion pages, I would like people to take the action & not navigate my site.

 But when I’m creating some site pages such as the contact page, services page, blog post archive page, etc then I’ll be using the Elementor Full-width layout.